Area rule: Supersonic area rule

 A different area rule, known as the supersonic area rule, developed by NACA aerodynamicist Robert Jones in "Theory of wing-body drag at supersonic speeds", is applicable at speeds beyond transonic, and in this case, the cross-sectional area requirement is established with relation to the angle of the Mach cone for the design speed.
 For example, consider that at Mach 1.3 the angle of the Mach cone generated by the nose of the aircraft will be at an angle μ = arcsin(1/M) = 50.3° (where μ is the angle of the Mach cone, also known as Mach angle, and M is the Mach number).
 In this case the "perfect shape" is biased rearward; therefore, aircraft designed for lower wave drag at supersonic speed usually have wings towards the rear.

 Sears–Haack body

 A superficially related concept is the Sears–Haack body, the shape of which allows minimum wave drag for a given length and a given volume.
-However, the Sears–Haack body shape is derived starting with the Prandtl–Glauert equation which approximately governs small-disturbance subsonic flows, as well as Ackeret Theory, which closely describes supersonic flow.
+However, the Sears–Haack body shape is derived starting with the Prandtl–Glauert equation which approximately describes small-disturbance subsonic flows, as well as Ackeret Theory, which closely describes supersonic flow.
 Both methods lose validity for transonic flows where the area rule applies, due to assumptions made in their derivations.
 So although the Sears–Haack body shape, being smooth, will have favorable wave drag properties according to the area rule, it is not theoretically optimum.